Resumption of In-Person Court Proceedings

-On September 1, 2020, the Court will move to Phase 1 of the plan to resume in-person court operations.
-Most court proceedings will continue to be held remotely, but, at the discretion of each judge, court proceedings will resume in-person for:
+- On April 1, 2021, the court will move to Phase 2 of the plan to resume in-person court operations.
+With the transition to Phase 2, in-person criminal jury trials will begin on April 29, 2021 and regular Grand Jury proceedings will resume.
+Civil jury trials are continued through June 30, 2021.
+Most court proceedings will continue to be held remotely, but, at the discretion of each judge, they may be held in-person for:

 - critical hearings in criminal cases.
 Critical hearings generally include initial appearances, detention hearings, motions to suppress and other evidentiary hearings, changes of plea, and sentencings;